NoharOSP/Perfect_Works_Build/README.md

 ### Patching:

-- Download PPF-O-MATIC.
-- In ISO File, select the Xenogears ISO from the directory it's stored in.
+- Open the Xenogears: Perfect Works Patcher.
+- Open the ISO files for both discs.
-- In Patch, select the ppf file you wish to patch onto Xenogears.
+- Select which patches you wish to apply.
+- Press Patch.

 ### Regenerating: